DBA-Andy/kubernetes-examples/Part-1.md

 In this task we will be adding a second container to the pod and mounting a volume with content.

 - Start by copying the `pod_1.yml` as `pod_2.yml`
-- Add the text 'Task 2 Start' at the end of the `pod_task.txt` file

 In the `pod_2.yml`, add an additional pod/volume to the manifest with the following properties: